How I Cut My UK Energy Bill by 32% Using AI Arbitrage (2026 Real-World Test)

 For 85% of people who use AI automation, yes.
 However, if you have no smart home tech and refuse to change your habits (e.g., you must cook a large roast every day at 5:30 PM), a fixed tariff remains a safer, more predictable choice.

-The Verdict: Is 2026 the Year to Automate Your Bills?
+Is 2026 the Year to Automate Your Bills?

 The “Manual Home” is becoming a luxury few can afford.
 As the UK grid becomes more volatile and renewable-heavy, the price gap between “Smart Homes” and “Static Homes” will only widen.